$\infty$-operads via symmetric sequences: Introduction

 \subsubsection{Polynomial Monads}

 In \cite{polynomial} we show that \iopds{} with a fixed space of objects $X$ are equivalent to analytic monads on the slice \icat{} $\mathcal{S}_{/X}$.
 These analytic monads can be viewed as associative algebras under composition in an \icat{} of analytic endofunctors of $\mathcal{S}_{/X}$.
 The latter can be identified with $X$-coloured symmetric sequences in $\mathcal{S}$, so this gives an alternative description of \iopds{} as associative algebras for the composition product.
-Compared to our approach here, this has a number of advantages: \begin{itemize} \item it gives a description of the full \icat{} of \iopds{} as algebras in the double \icat{} of analytic functors, while here we are only able to describe the fibres of the projection to spaces (i.e.\ we only see those maps of operads that are the identity on objects), \item it makes it clear that an \iopd{} can be recovered from its free algebra monad, \item it clarifies the relation between \iopds{} and trees (because free analytic monads can be described in terms of trees). \end{itemize} On the other hand, polynomial monads do not seem to extend usefully to give a description of \emph{enriched} \iopds{}.
+Compared to our approach here, this has a number of advantages: \begin{itemize} \item it makes it clear that an \iopd{} can be recovered from its free algebra monad, \item it clarifies the relation between \iopds{} and trees (because free analytic monads can be described in terms of trees). \end{itemize} It also seems likely that versions of polynomial monads in other $\infty$-topoi can be used to define operad-like structures that occur in equivariant and motivic homotopy theory.
+On the other hand, polynomial monads do not seem to extend usefully to give a description of \emph{enriched} \iopds{}.